 My Approach to Helping

-I blend tenets of Eastern Wisdom with Western Psychology to form a mindfulness based, trauma responsive approach to helping her clients move towards inner peace and contentment in their lives.
+I blend tenets of Eastern Wisdom with Western Psychology to form a mindfulness based, trauma responsive approach to helping my clients move towards inner peace and contentment in their lives.

 Mental health therapy isn't essential for positive changes to begin to occur, but it can be extraordinarily helpful.
 What occurs in the therapy hour is just the beginning...change continues between sessions with new insights frequently emerging as processing continues naturally.
 "Homework assignments" can help this process along as well as help to alleviate specific problematic symptoms that one may be experiencing.
 For example, dialectical behavior skills and affect regulation can be learned and used to directly deal with distressing symptoms of anxiety and depression.
 These skills can begin to be applied immediately for quick relief of some symptoms.
 Deeper resolve may take a bit longer, but should prove to be well worth the time and effort because, "You, yourself, as much as anyone in the entire universe deserve your own love and affection", Siddhartha Gautama.